 - To keep their body weight constant, a person who weighs 150 pounds needs to consume about 2250 calories/day.

 So, make your decision.
-Please write it down on the accompanying student learning guide.
+Please write it down in the accompanying student learning guide.
 Use the following sentence frame:

 To support the largest possible crew, we should eat as ……. .
 My reasoning is as follows:

-Don’t continue until you’ve committed your thoughts to writing:
+Don’t continue until you’ve written down your thoughts.

 1. Continue to the next tutorial in this module, Trophic Levels and Ecological Pyramids Part 2